 In California, all divorce is considered “no-fault” which means that each spouse is equally responsible for 50% of the marriage.
 Assets and debts are divided equally, and other issues such as spousal support and child custody are negotiated and worked out through the divorce process.
 Divorce is referred as ”dissolution of marriage” in legal terms and it’s often an stressful event in people’s lives.
 Additionally, the divorce process can be confusing at times and you need someone to help you understand the options and possible outcomes.
-It’s important to hire a competent attorney who is experienced and understands your needs.

-Thorsteinson Family Law works to address your concerns and questions quickly and in your favor.
+Thorsteinson Law Group works to address your concerns and questions quickly and in your favor.
 As a divorce attorney and legal separation lawyer, Brett Thorsteinson will guide you through the divorce process so you can begin a new chapter in your life feeling confident and secure.
-Long Beach Divorce

 Offices are located in Long Beach and Huntington Beach:Long Beach Divorce

 Spousal support, also commonly called alimony, is not a requirement, and it is not always granted in a divorce or legal separation.
 Matrimonial law grants the court broad discretion in deciding whether to award spousal support, how much, and for how long. the primary factors considered by the court are the need of the spouse seeking support and the ability of the other spouse to pay.
 Whether you are seeking or challenging an award of support, it is important to be represented by a strong attorney who can effectively advocate for your interests before the family law judge.